The World’s Best Barbecue Chicken Recipe!

 cooking, make sure the rub has formed a “paste” on your chickens before cooking.

 The rub should not be dry when you put your meat on the barbecue.
-You want to keep the smoker hot, around 275°F - 300°F. This gives you better "bite through" on the skin.
+You want to keep the smoker hot, around 275°F - 300°F. This gives you a better "bite through" on the skin.

 Hickory, apple and cherry wood work well with barbecue chicken recipes.